 Through Solidaridad’s Sustainable Landscapes (PaSos) programme, we developed a training plan under the Biological Connectivity project framework.
 These workshops raise awareness about the importance of protecting the biodiversity present in oil palm plantations and their surrounding wooded areas through soil conservation and the protection of other natural resources.
 This year, we worked in the cooperative’s six farms during October and November to provide the following workshops:

-Snake varieties and their toxicity: We explained the differences between poisonous and non-poisonous snakes, outlined those found in Honduras and provided recommendations to prevent and avoid accidents.
+- Snake varieties and their toxicity: We explained the differences between venomous and non-venomous snakes, outlined those found in Honduras and provided recommendations to prevent and avoid accidents.